silvestrue/silvestru-it/index.md

 title: Home
 sections:
   - type: hero_section
-    title: 'B2B, Tech & IT copy that gets results'
+    title: B2B Tech & IT copy that gets results
     subtitle: I'd be a lousy copywriter if I didn't do my best
     content: >
       **Need help with marketing materials and content that stands out, gets you